cgfulton/how-to/openshift/4.6/compliance-operator.md

 ### View Catalog Source
 A catalog source, defined by a [CatalogSource](https://docs.openshift.com/container-platform/4.6/rest_api/operatorhub_apis/catalogsource-operators-coreos-com-v1alpha1.html) object is a repository of [Cluster Service Versions](https://docs.openshift.com/container-platform/4.6/operators/operator_sdk/osdk-generating-csvs.html), [Custom Resource Definitions](https://docs.openshift.com/container-platform/4.6/operators/understanding/crds/crd-extending-api-with-crds.html#crd-extending-api-with-crds), and operator packages.
 For this how-to we will be using the Red Hat supported version `4.6` of the operator.

-Describe the `redhat-marketplace` [CatalogSource](https://docs.openshift.com/container-platform/4.6/rest_api/operatorhub_apis/catalogsource-operators-coreos-com-v1alpha1.html) object in the `openshift-marketplace` namespace using the following command:
+View the `redhat-marketplace` [CatalogSource](https://docs.openshift.com/container-platform/4.6/rest_api/operatorhub_apis/catalogsource-operators-coreos-com-v1alpha1.html) object in the `openshift-marketplace` namespace using the following command:
 ```bash
 oc describe catalogsource redhat-marketplace -n openshift-marketplace | less
 ```